tmakota/network-conn-redundancy/README.md

 To mimic a broken connection use <code>iptables</code> to drop packets on one of the ports.
 The client identifies that the connection is broken and recreates a new one in some time.

 <code>
-sudo iptables -A INPUT -p tcp --destination-port $PORT -j DROP
+sudo iptables -A INPUT -p tcp --destination-port 34640 -j DROP
 </code>

 here, <code>$PORT</code> is the client port you want to block for mimicking a broken connection.